Crimson Desert: How to Build the Greymane Camp – Dispatch & Trade Guide

 Once your camp is founded in Chapter 3 via the main quest, talk to the key NPCs at camp:

-• Carl – handles donations, trade goods packing, and some storage.
+• Carl – the supply manager; he handles donations, the camp supply chest and trade-goods storage.

 The game lets you ignore all of this and just keep adventuring, but that’s how you end up underfunded later.
 I made that mistake once, then restarted a save and did this instead: